 The Importance of Accurate OpEx Projections

-While the initial investment in a solar module factory is a significant one-time outlay, operational costs are the continuous financial commitment needed to keep the facility running.
+While the initial investment in a solar module factory is a significant one-time outlay, operational costs represent the continuous financial commitment required to keep the facility running.
 In a market like Dili, these costs can be unpredictable without proper research.
-A common misstep is to apply financial models from mature markets, which often fail to account for local variables like grid instability, logistical bottlenecks, and a developing skilled labor pool.
+A common misstep is applying financial models from mature markets, which often fail to account for local variables like grid instability, logistical bottlenecks, and a developing skilled labor pool.

 An accurate OpEx forecast is critical for several reasons: